The Weather in Spain

 The Climate in Spain

-Spain lies in the temperate zone and its climate is determined by its unusual world position, its continental land mass and high mountainous terrain which produces one of the most diverse and varied climates in Europe.
+Spain lies in the temperate zone and its climate is determined by its unusual world position.
+The continental land mass and high mountainous terrain produces one of the most diverse climates in Europe.

 » read more on the climate in Spain

 Large areas of Spain have an average rainfall of around 600mm a year, however a large part of the country has an altitude of 660 meters which is a constraint to agriculture.

 Many a farmer wished there land would lie below this height as they would invariably receive more rainfall each year and produce more crops.

 » read more on the rain in Spain